The Symmetric Tensor Product on the Drinfeld Centre of a Symmetric Fusion Category: The Symmetric Tensor Product

 \begin{lem}[Snapping] For any $c\in\dcentcat{A}$ we have:

 \end{lem}

 \begin{proof} Unpacking the definition of the half-braiding on $\mathbb{I}_s$, we get:

-We can manipulate the summands on the right hand side, using Equation \eqref{transparancy}, to get:
+We can manipulate the summands on the right hand side, using Equation \eqref{STtransparancy} to bring the middle incoming strand to the front, and then pushing $\phi^*$ to the right passing over the straight strand, to get:

-where in the first equality a self-intersection gave a twist (see Equation \eqref{bulletdef}) on the $k$ strand.
-The third equality uses the definition of $\phi^*$ combined with:
+To get the first equality, we pushed $\phi^*$ all the way to the left, passing behind the straight strand and in front of the $k$ strand.
+A self-intersection gave a twist (see Equation \eqref{STbulletdef}) on the $k$ strand while doing this.
+The third equality plugs in the definition of $\phi^*$, and the equality:

-which follows from the naturality of the twist, together with the fact that in a symmetric fusion category the twist is a monoidal automorphism of the identity functor that squares to $1$.
-We can now apply Lemma \ref{directsumversion} to obtain, performing the sum over $\phi$ and $k$,
+This equality follows from the naturality of the twist, together with the fact that in a symmetric fusion category the twist is a monoidal automorphism of the identity functor that squares to $1$.
+We can now perform the sum over $\phi$ and $k$ using Lemma \ref{STdirectsumversion} to obtain:

 where in the second equality we cancelled twists with self-intersections. \end{proof}